WebQit/docs/play-ui/docs/js/api/ui/custom-events/README.md

 })
 ```

-To create a full custom event implementation, provide a class with two methods: `setup()` and `teardown()`.
+To create an advanced custom event implementation, provide a class with two methods: `setup()` and `teardown()`.
 The `setup()` method will be called the first time the event is being bound to on the given element.
-This function will receive certain useful parameters - the emitter being the most important.
+This function will receive certain useful parameters, e.g. the *emitter* (being the most important).
 The `teardown()` method will be called the last time the event is being unbound off the element.

 ```js
 CustomEvents.tick = class {